 I spent seven years like this, with my pain and fatigue being dismissed as menstrual pain and part of being a teenager.

 I was diagnosed when I was 22.
 I’d been experiencing quite severe pain in the lower left side of my abdomen for about two years.

 At first my doctor dismissed it as just part of growing up, but eventually I was booked in for a scan.
 This showed that I had a large cyst on my left ovary.
 I felt relieved, because it proved the pain was real and I wasn’t going mad after all.

 I had surgery to remove the cyst and at first both my GP and surgeon said that the pain I’d been having all these years was probably from the cyst.
 However, at a follow-up appointment I was told that, while they’d successfully removed the cyst, they’d also discovered I had endometriosis.

-What treatment have you had since your diagnosis?
+What endometriosis treatments have you had since your diagnosis?

-Straight after diagnosis I was prescribed the contraceptive pill and told ‘you’ll be fine’.
+Straight after diagnosis, the endometriosis treatment I was prescribed was the contraceptive pill.
 I still didn’t really know what endometriosis was and I had no reason not to trust my doctor so I thought that would be the end of my problems.